Traditional Irish Christmas Cake

 Tuck the square of silicone paper with the cross shaped cut in it loosely over the top of the cake – this will stop the top from browning too much.

 Put the cake into the oven and ignore it for 31/2 hours.
-Don’t be tempted to peek – just leave it there and savour the fabulous aroma that will fill the house!
+Don’t be tempted to even peek – just leave it there and savour the fabulous aroma that will fill the house!

 After the 31/2 hours, take the cake from the oven to check if it is cooked.
 Do this by inserting a metal skewer or probe into the centre of the cake – if it emerges dry the cake is done, if not, put it back in the oven for another 30 minutes.

-It can take up to 41/2 hours – it is very variable even with the same oven.
+It can take up to 41/2 hours – it is very variable, even with the same oven.

 Day 3